 I would say the cost of private school is the largest disadvantage for private tuition.
 The cost of fees can range from $4k up to $16k per year.
 This doesn’t include board which is available at most private schools, this can run to a further $25k+.

 It also depends where in the US you live.
 Some states are much more costly than others.
-Connecticut and New Hampshire being at the top of the list.
+Connecticut and New Hampshire are at the top of the list.

 It was only when he moved to a public school last fall that I realized how much technology and support were missing from his private school.

 I’m not saying every private school is like my son’s but it’s certainly worth taking a look at how much money is allocated to the future development of the school you may have in mind.

 How could this be a disadvantage I hear you ask?
 Well, not every child is going to excel academically.
 Private schools are generally very academically focused.
 Their selling point is the small teacher-pupil ratio.
 Small class sizes where students can do better in subjects because they can ask more questions and teachers have more time to explain.